Boukos/CSCI-3753/Homework/ProblemSet_2.md

 }
 ```

-Anwswer: This is unsafe.
+Answer: This is unsafe.
 Global values (temp and pointers) that results in shared resourse is not consistent during execution.